dmccuk/galaxy-test/README.md

-Role Name
+Local Facts role
 =========

-This role gives you a framework to implement local facts (some people call them custome facts) within your server environment.
+dmccuk.local_facts is an Ansible role that gives you a framework to implement local facts within your server environment.
+ * No pacjages are installed
+ * Create a local /etc/ansible/facts.d/local.fact file
+ * runs a script to collect facts and adds them to the local.fact file.
+ * Example: Creates a local /tmp/local_facts file containg some of the custom facts.

 Installation
 ===========